What are the OWASP Top 10 Vulnerabilities?

 Q: How often is the OWASP Top 10 list updated?

 A: OWASP updates the Top 10 every three to four years.
-The most current list was released in 2021, reflecting recent trends and threats.
+The latest list came out in 2021, highlighting recent trends and threats.

 Q: What is the most common vulnerability today?